-- Hat or visor (can be worn under your helmet)
+- Hat or visor, which can be worn under your helmet

-- Waterproof sunscreen (Important!
-We are close to the sun!)
+- Waterproof sunscreen.
+This is important.
+We are close to the sun!

 - Water bottle

-- Cash for souvenirs and tipping your guide at the conclusion of trip
+- Cash for souvenirs and tipping your guide at the conclusion of the trip

 What to Bring – Camp